XXXXX [DRAFT IN PROGRESS]

 Unruly beauty can prove too much trouble for the lumberjack’s saw.

-The underside of a couple of the redwood’s aberrant limbs, their chaotic formation a bane to chainsaws and anathema to board-foot conformity
+The underside of a couple of the redwood’s aberrant limbs, their chaotic formation anathema to board-foot conformity

 Of course many beauties can draw you to your death.

-On a dead stalk of grass culminating in an empty seedhead, a large, brilliant-green mantis of great boon to humans (and potentially fatally alluring if you’re a male mantis and she’s hungry)
+On a dead stalk of grass culminating in an empty seedhead, a large, brilliant-green mantis (potentially fatally alluring if you’re an enamored male mantis and she’s hungry)

 When you stop and think about it, what painfully exquisite joy it is to know beauty worth dying for.